ttxking/disaster-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## Disaster in Thailand API
 This API provides information about common natural disaster happening in Thailand.
-It's sperated into 4 categories:
+It's separated into 4 categories:

 - Overall monthly natural disaster in each region of Thailand.
-Raw data provided by Thai Meteorogical DepartMent (TMD).
+Raw data provided by Thai Meteorological DepartMent (TMD).
 - Earthquake data in Thailand between 2011 and 2021.
-Raw data provided by Eathquake Observation Division.
+Raw data provided by Earthquake Observation Division.
 - Landslide risks area in Thailand.
-Raw data provided by Departmet of Mineral Resources (DMR).
+Raw data provided by Department of Mineral Resources (DMR).
 - Rainfall and storm data gathered by our group in Google form.
 ### API features
 1. disaster